modalitysystems/modalitysoftware-docs/registerapplication.md

 1. Take note of the **ApplicationID** as this will be required futher in the deployment process
 ![overview of application](images/applicationOverview.png)
 1. Select **Certificates & secrets** from the Manage menu
-1. Select **New client secret** and enter an appropriate description and expiry period.
+1. Select **New client secret** and enter an appropriate description and expiry period
   * **Description** - Recommend setting this to **Primary**
   * **Expiry** - Recommend setting this to **Never**
 1. Click **Add**